TPs-Ingenieria-de-Sistemas/infra/README.md

 # infra

+I believe you can run the docker compose without any inconvenience.
+If that ain't working you may need, and I'm not sure, to pull the images docker-compose.yml is using, as shown below:

 I built the images to the Github Container Registry.

 However, I think you can build the images locally from each repo without having to pull them: